Ready for movies in the cloud? Studios bet you are

 "We are in a preservation game," said James McQuivey, media technology analyst at Forrester Research.
 "We are trying to preserve an eroding base of DVD and Blu-ray spend.
 I don't see any way in which this is going to reverse this slide."

-Sony Corp jumps into the mix in early December with comedy "Friends with Benefits" and family film "The Smurfs" as the holiday shopping season gets in full swing.
+Sony Corp (6758.T) (SNE.N) jumps into the mix in early December with comedy "Friends with Benefits" and family film "The Smurfs" as the holiday shopping season gets in full swing.

 Universal, Paramount and 20th Century Fox have signed on to UltraViolet but not yet announced films for the format.